2018 Walk & Knock Wrap Up

 “I think we’re onto something,” Wood said, adding that Walk & Knock will look to expand the program next year, given enough volunteers to manage the effort.

-In addition to recruiting volunteers to help with food collection during the annual first-Saturday-in-December drive, Wood said that Walk & Knock needs leaders to serve on its board of directors.
+In addition to recruiting volunteers to help with food collection during the annual first-Saturday-in-December drive, Wood said that Walk & Knock needs help with specific behind-the-scenes tasks.

 “Many of us have been working on Walk & Knock for years and we really need new folks with new ideas and fresh energy to step up and help us continue this unique Clark County enterprise,” Wood said.

-Organized in 1985 by local service clubs, the annual food drive has collected more than 8.3 million pounds of food to help the needy in Clark County.
-Donations are brought to 10 collection points in the county and loaded into donated semi truck trailers and delivered to the Clark County Food Bank.
-From there, food is distributed to dozens of food pantries throughout Clark County.
+Organized in 1985 by local service clubs, the annual food drive has collected more than 8.5 million pounds of food valued at $14.8 million to help the needy in Clark County.
+Donations are loaded into semi truck trailers and delivered to the Clark County Food Bank by drivers who donate their time.
+The Food Bank distributes food to dozens of food pantries throughout the County.

 Walk & Knock is an all-volunteer organization made up of area Lions, Kiwanis, Rotary, the Clark County Amateur Radio Club, local trucking companies, area Boy and Girl Scout troops, local church and school groups, along with hundreds of other volunteers.
 Clark County Inter-service Walk & Knock is a non-profit, 501(c)(3) charitable organization.

-This year’s lead sponsors are Gift Tree and Cost Less Auto Parts.
+Lead sponsors are Gramor Development, Gift Tree and Cost Less Auto Parts.